Statutory Body NCHR Demands Speedy, Impartial Inquiry Of Sialkot Incident - UrduPoint

 "NCHR is following the progress being made in investigating the case with all concerned departments."
 The NCHR has demanded a high power investigation committee and exemplary punishment to the perpetrators to prevent any such incident from occurring in the future.

-Chairperson NCHR Rabiya Javeri Agha said that; "At the onset my heart goes out to the family of Mr. Nanadasi Priyanth Kumara.
+Chairperson NCHR, Rabiya Javeri Agha said, "At the onset my heart goes out to the family of Mr. Nanadasi Priyanth Kumara.
 In one's worst nightmare, one cannot possibly imagine what it must feel like to see the person you love tortured, violated and killed in the most inhuman way possible."
-She said the Sialkot incident should be a wakeup call to reassess the direction that the youth of Pakistan are heading towards.
+She said the Sialkot incident should be a wakeup call to reassess the direction that the youth of Pakistan were heading towards.